Train in the morning or at night?

 Originally Published: January 27, 2006 - Last Updated / Reviewed On: April 3, 2015

 I've been working out at night for a while now simply because it is the only time I have.
 Is it bad to lift and do my training at night?
 Also I've been feeling tired in the middle of the day, does that come from going to the gym late?

-First, let's just acknowledge that it's great that you are working out, regardless of the time of day.
+First off, it's great that you are working out, regardless of the time of day.
 You may notice that many fitness facilities on campus and in the community have responded to your need by staying open late or even 24 hours a day.
 From a physiological standpoint, working out at night is no different than working out during the day if that is what your schedule dictates.
 Just remember to hydrate before, during, and after your routine.
-It is also best to eat a little before you train – a piece of fruit or a power bar will do the trick.
+It is also best to eat a little before you train — a piece of fruit or a granola bar will do the trick.
 If you find yourself hungry after your workout, your body may recover better with some sustenance as well.
 For tips on eating and working out, check out the Go Ask Alice!
-Nutrition and Physical Activity Archives
+Nutrition & Physical Activity archives.

 When trying to determine which time of day is best for your workout, consider the following: